-- All students are always required to have a Student Identification Card. - Students are not allowed to deface identification cards.
+- All students are always required to have a Student Identification Card on while attending school. - Students are not allowed to deface identification cards.
 Information on the ID must be clearly visible. - Replacement "ID" cards cost is \$5.00.
 Lanyard replacement cost is \$1.00. - IDs are required to attend all Pershing events.